Skip to main content

 • music

 The music in the game has received mixed reviews, with some players appreciating its soft tone and ability to set a mysterious atmosphere, while others found it bland and unmemorable.
-The music puzzles, particularly one involving a music box, were noted for their frustration, especially for those less familiar with musical concepts.
-Overall, while the soundtrack contributes to the game's charm, it may not leave a lasting impression for all players.
+The music puzzles, particularly one involving a music box, were noted for their frustration, especially for those less familiar with musical concepts, though some players enjoyed the challenge.
+Overall, the soundtrack contributes to the game's charm, despite some players wishing for more variety and length.

 • “The music is nice and sets a nice tone for the game.”